 - Take 2 tulsi leaves, wash them properly, and chew them.
 Do this every day, first thing in the morning.
 Drink water to wash them down.

-Honey is widely used in ayurvedic remedies for treating various skin and health ailments.
+Honey is widely used in ayurvedic and natural remedies for treating various skin and health ailments.
 It has antibacterial properties and is found to inhibit at least 60 different strains of bacteria (9).